Long Tall Sally: Recording

-The recording session took place on February 7, 1956, at J&M Studio in New Orleans, owned by Cosimo Matassa on the corner of Rampart and Dumaine where Fats Domino and many other New Orleans luminaries recorded.
+The recording session took place on February 7, 1956, at J&M Recording Studio in New Orleans, owned by Cosimo Matassa on the corner of Rampart and Dumaine where Fats Domino and many other New Orleans luminaries recorded.
 "Long Tall Sally", as well as many other Little Richard sides, was also recorded there.

 The music was a fast uptempo number with Little Richard's hammering, boogie piano.
-Richard plays staccato straight eighth notes while drummer Palmer plays a fast shuffle.
+Richard plays staccato straight eighth notes while drummer Earl Palmer plays a fast shuffle.
 The shuffle was the most common rhythm and blues beat; Richard added the straight eighth notes, much less common in that time, although now standard for rock music.
 Together this created an ambiguity in the ride rhythm—known to musicians as "playing in the crack" that came to characterize New Orleans (and also Chuck Berry) rock and roll.
 In typical Little Richard style, he sang in the key of F, in a raw, aggressive, exhilarating style with lyrics being about self-centered fun.